-Anyway, we have gotten a little away from it, with our son grown and gone, and living to far away to have our old Sunday dates.
+Anyway, we have gotten a little away from it, with our son grown and gone, and living too far away to have our old Sunday dates.
 The last couple of weeks I have decided to pick it back up and this week, we had roasted chicken, baked macaroni and cheese, and pavlova for dessert.
 We had more, these are just the things I will be blogging.
-I will do it in 3 different ones.
+I will do it in 3 different posts.
 I love chicken, I will be honest, I could live on chicken.
 Or pretty darn close to living on it.
 I inject my chicken using an injector.
 If you do not have one, you can let this mixture cool and make sure your chicken is dry so you can rub it all over, on top of the skin and underneath the skin.
 So let me share with you how I prepare a gorgeous, tender, juicy roasted chicken!
-By the way, nobody said chicken had to be figure friendly! :)

 You will need: